Limitless-Kode/brn-whitepaper/docs/tutorial-basics/create-a-page.md

 The Mission Helper NPC reminds you of tasks created in the game to ensure sustainability and awards you for completed tasks.

-The Robotic NPC allows you to convert the NFT Tickets you earned in the game into real NFTs, which can then be used or sold in the game's marketplace.
+The Robotic NPC allows you to convert the ERA Tickets you earned in the game into real items, which can then be used or sold in the game's marketplace.

 ## Polygon